 family-friendly books for readers of all ages.

-Our signature events continued to grow in 2012 as over 5,000 families converged at Family Week, the Midwest Family Equality Conference, Families on the West Coast and Pride celebrations across the country.
-Make plans now to celebrate with us at an upcoming event.
+Our signature events continued to grow in 2013 as over 25,000 families converged at Family Week, the Midwest Family Equality Conference, Families on the West Coast and other community celebrations across the country.

 Modern families can be found at every stage along the arc of life.
 Anyone contemplating starting a family, parenting a child of any age, transitioning to an empty nest, or relishing life as a grandparent has a place in the Family Equality Council community.